davidagold/redesmyn/README.md

 ### Example

-To illustrate, the snippet below instantiates and runs a Redesmyn `Server` whose single `Endpoint` is managed by an inference handler that receives batched inference requests as a Polars DataFrame and accesses a cached `sklearn` model parametrized by `run_id` and `model_id`:
+To illustrate, the following snippet, which is simplified from [this example](https://github.com/davidagold/redesmyn/tree/main/py-redesmyn/examples/iris), instantiates and runs a Redesmyn `Server` whose single `Endpoint` is managed by an inference handler that receives batched inference requests as a Polars DataFrame and accesses a cached `sklearn` model parametrized by `run_id` and `model_id`:

 ```python
 import asyncio